Electric Skateboards in Estonia

 🧭 Official Status

-Estonia recently strengthened its law on electric scooters, but electric skateboards are not yet mentioned.
+Estonia has recently strengthened its law on electric scooters, but electric skateboards are not yet mentioned.

-In practice, they are often tolerated and treated as scooters, without official recognition.
+In practice, they are often treated as scooters by tolerance, without official recognition.

-Helmet mandatory for under 16s (recommended for all).
+Helmet is mandatory for those under 16 (recommended for all).

-White front and red rear lights + visible reflectors.
+Front white and rear red lights + visible reflectors.

 Blood alcohol limit: ≤ 0.5 ‰.

-Sidewalks: only allowed at reduced speed, with priority for pedestrians.
+Sidewalks: allowed only at reduced speed, with priority given to pedestrians.

-Roadway: possible on the far right if no path is available.
+Roadway: possible on the far right if no bike lane is available.

 Pedestrian crossings: you must get off your skateboard to cross.